robertzak/goodreads-parser/README.md

 This is a list of shelves that can be added to data to take advantage of existing data enrichment code.
 It is likely not complete.

+- author-female - Adding a book to this shelf combination with the [ContributorGenderEnricher](src/main/java/noorg/bookparsing/enrich/ContributorGenderEnricher.java) will set the author's [Gender](src/main/java/noorg/bookparsing/domain/types/ContributorGender.java) to Female
 - author-male - Adding a book to this shelf in combination with the [ContributorGenderEnricher](src/main/java/noorg/bookparsing/enrich/ContributorGenderEnricher.java) will set the author's [Gender](src/main/java/noorg/bookparsing/domain/types/ContributorGender.java) to Male
-- author-female - Adding a book to this shelf combination with the [ContributorGenderEnricher](src/main/java/noorg/bookparsing/enrich/ContributorGenderEnricher.java) will set the author's [Gender](src/main/java/noorg/bookparsing/domain/types/ContributorGender.java) to Female
+- author-non_binary - Adding a book to this shelf in combination with the [ContributorGenderEnricher](src/main/java/noorg/bookparsing/enrich/ContributorGenderEnricher.java) will set the author's [Gender](src/main/java/noorg/bookparsing/domain/types/ContributorGender.java) to Non-Binary
 - genre shelves - Set the book genre if one of the following is present.
   - fantasy
   - historical